jundalisay/superb/content/en/maharlika/laws/epira-irr/rule-23.md

 market appeal to optimize returns to the government from the sale and disposition of such assets in a manner consistent with the objectives of the Act.
-In the grouping of the generation assets and IPP contracts of NPC, the following criteria shall be considered:
+In the grouping of the generation assets and IPP contracts of NAPOCOR, the following criteria shall be considered:
 (i) A sufficient scale of operation and balance sheet strength to promote the financial viability of the restructured units;
 (ii) Broad geographical groupings to ensure efficiency of operations